Fit for a

 Professional culinary training and years in high-end kitchens.
 This foundation shaped how I approach nutrition — not as restriction, but as fuel and recovery.
 Nutritional flexibility is a Core 5 pillar because of this.

 In-person 'Eat, Train, Recover' coaching.
-Worked with NHL athletes like JT Miller, everyday clients, and everyone in between.
+Worked with NHL athletes like JT Miller, everyday clients, grandmas, grandpas, and everyone in between.
 Built the system through thousands of hours of 1-on-1 work.

 I've Lived the Rebuild

-A trimalleolar ankle fracture — three bones broken, surgery, hardware, months of recovery.
+A trimalleolar ankle fracture — three bones broken, 14 screws, two plates, surgery, months of recovery.
 That setback is why the Rebuild path exists.
-I know what it feels like to start over, and I built the system I wish I'd had.
+I know what it feels like to start over.

 How I coach